-Sure, companies are okay by self-directed teams.
+Sure, companies are okay with self-directed teams.
 But for most companies, managers are essential to bring the best out of their employees and thus achieve more efficiency.

 Lesson #2: How employees feel about their immediate managers impacts their productivity and efficiency at work.

-Often when employees are not satisfied with their job and think about switching to a different company, the problem is probably due to these 2 things:
+Often when employees are not satisfied with their job and think about switching to a different company, the problem is probably due to these two things:

-Yeah, it may also happen that an employee doesn’t know what is good for him and therefore calling the company bad.
+Yeah, it may also happen that an employee doesn’t know what is good for him and calls the company bad.

 The easiest way to find out is to check if other employees feel the same way or not.

-So if a majority of people think that manager is not good, then chances are the manager doesn’t know what he is doing.
+So if most people think that manager is not good, then chances are the manager doesn’t know what he is doing.

 In that case, it would be better for the company to change the manager.